 Alibaug, beach playground for India's rich and famous, is a refreshing Mumbai getaway.
 It's possible to enjoy Alibaug in a day.
-However, if you can, take the extra time to relax and unwind there, and go beach hopping.
+However, if you can, take the extra time to relax there and go beach hopping.

 Getting to Alibaug

-In addition, lesser-known ferries that carry motorcycles depart from Ferry Wharf at the dockyards near Mazgaon The ferries go to Revas jetty and take around 1.5 hours to get there.
+In addition, lesser-known ferries that carry motorcycles depart from Ferry Wharf at the dockyards near Mazgaon.

 If you're driving, Alibaug can be reached by road via the Mumbai-Goa Highway (NH-17).
-The journey takes approximately three hours from Mumbai.
+The journey takes three to four hours from Mumbai (depending on traffic).